Custom Boards¶

 The key fields are:

-is the list with supported Frameworks.
-Each working environment for each project that uses the board will choose one of the frameworks declared here.platform
+builddata is handed over to the Platforms and Frameworks buildersframeworksis the list with supported Frameworks.
+Each working environment for each project that uses the board will choose one of the frameworks declared here.platformname of Platformsuploadupload settings which depend on theplatform

-For details, see existing boards as examples, available under .platformio/platforms/*/boards/
+For details, see existing boards as examples, available under .platformio/platforms/*/boards/.

 {